Delaware Quilts

 For a 4 1/2" finished block cut strips 2 inches wide.
 (Finished means when it is placed into a quilt, the finished size of the block is 4 1/2 inches.
 Block will measure 5 inches when you measure them before they are sewn into your quilt.
 This size is called unfinished. ) Cut your strips as long as the fabric will let you, from selvage to selvage.

 Begin by arranging your strips in alternate rows.
-You need to arrange two kinds of rows: one with the light fabric on the outside,
+You need to arrange two kinds of rows: one with the light fabric in the center and one with the light fabric on the outside.

 Sew your strips together, right sides facing each other.
 Press the seams flat to set your stitching, and then press the seams toward the dark fabric (or the darker of the two).